pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 interests of the people.
 The Party has always adhered to the people-centered approach in all periods, and as a result, it has won the broad support of the masses of the people, and only then has a solid mass and social foundation for the development of the cause of the Party and the country.
-Since the 18th National Congress of the Communist Party of China, in the face of the new expectations and new requirements of the people yearning for a better life, the Party Central Committee with Comrade Xi Jinping as the core has clearly put forward the people-centered thinking, emphasizing that seeking happiness for the people is the original intention of the Chinese
+Since the 18th National Congress of the CCP, in the face of the new expectations and new requirements of the people yearning for a better life, the Party Central Committee with Comrade Xi Jinping as the core has clearly put forward the people-centered thinking, emphasizing that seeking happiness for the people is the original intention of the Chinese